Skip to main content

 The 50/30/20 Budget Rule: Does It Work in South Africa?

 The classic budgeting framework works in the US.
 In Cape Town and Johannesburg, the maths looks very different.
-Here's the honest SA version.
+Here is the honest South African version.

 ๐Ÿ“… May 2026โฑ 8 min read๐Ÿ”– Budgeting